Jobs with Walsall Council and Schools/Academies

 Temporary work opportunities may be available through the council's agency provider, Starting Point, and you can find their details

 Apprenticeships are a great way to learn whilst you earn.
-We work closely with private sector employers to create new apprenticeship opportunities throughout Walsall.
-You can find out more about apprenticeships
+You can find out more about apprenticeships with Walsall Council

 Black Country Impact - jobs and training for 16-29 year olds